 Fender Japan Aerodyne Stratocasters

 Built by Fender Japan, the Aerodyne series pays homage to the top-loaded shred machines of the '80s.
-These were definitely made to rock.
 The edge-bound top adds a dramatic touch, and the Jeff Babicz-designed 2-point vibrato bridge is meant for extreme use.
-Loaded with Aerodyne Special pickups in either an SSS or HSS configuration, the super fast 12" radius fingerboard is just waiting for your fastest licks.
+Loaded with Aerodyne Special pickups in either an SSS or HSS configuration, the super-fast 12" radius fingerboard is just waiting for your fastest licks.

 Pictured: Fender Aerodyne Stratocaster

 Grover Jackson's guitar designs became iconic in the hands of Sunset Strip shredders, and Jackson, under the umbrella of Fender, is continuing to turn out some serious shred-worthy axes.
-If you want to ride the lightning but are on a budget, you can't beat this Jackson Dinky JS22, which features a super fast, 12"–16" compound-radius fingerboard and high-output Jackson humbuckers.
-Or, step up to the American Series Virtuoso, which features an incredibly comfortable sculpted neck heel, a slender laminated 5-piece, lightning-fast neck with graphite reinforcement and rolled fingerboard edges, hot-rodded Seymour Duncan humbuckers and a double-locking Floyd Rose vibrato.
-Read how the Jackson brand was reenergized in this interview with Fender's Jon Romanowski.
+If you want to ride the lightning but are on a budget, you can't beat the Jackson Dinky JS22, which features a super fast, 12"–16" compound-radius fingerboard and high-output Jackson humbuckers.
+Or, step up to the Jackson American Series Virtuoso, which features an incredibly comfortable sculpted neck heel, a slender laminated 5-piece, lightning-fast neck with graphite reinforcement and rolled fingerboard edges, hot-rodded Seymour Duncan humbuckers and a double-locking Floyd Rose vibrato (Read how the Jackson brand was reenergized in this interview with Fender's Jon Romanowski.)

 Pictured: Jackson American Virtuoso Shell Pink